Juneau-Douglas History Research

 - Juneau-Douglas City Museum Virtual Exhibits and Collections is an online database of the Museum’s permanent collection and includes objects, photographs, archives, the education collection and the reference collection.

-- Public Art Archive – Juneau shows public artworks in the Juneau area, as part of the Public Art Archive, “a growing database and mobile website of completed public artworks around the world.”
-You can also view artworks by location with this map – you will need to zoom in to see artwork in Juneau and Alaska.
+- Public Art Archive – Juneau shows public artworks in the Juneau area as part of the Public Art Archive, “a growing database and mobile website of completed public artworks around the world.”

 - Sealaska Heritage Institute houses material and objects that document the history, culture, heritage, art, and language of the Native people of the Northwest Coast.